wilsonmar/ansible-macos-setup/README.md

 3. CAUTION: Do not run this on a Mac you've already configured (used for a while).
    Create a virtual memory instance of a Mac to run this.

+   You shouldn't wipe your entire workstation and start from scratch just to test changes to the playbook.

+   Instead, you can follow theses instructions for [how to build a Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which you can continually run and re-run this playbook to test changes and make sure things work correctly.

-   In a Terminal of a brand-new Mac (after operating system installation) run the install.sh bootstrap command to install the default list of tools and apps defined:
+4. In a Terminal of a brand-new Mac (after operating system installation) run the install.sh bootstrap command to install the default list of tools and apps defined:

    <pre><strong>sh -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/ansible-macos-setup/master/install.sh)"